 - Premenstrual syndrome (PMS)

 Many women think that painful periods are normal.
-If you have bad period pain, you should see Dr. Alex Polyakov.
+If you have bad period pain, you should see your local endometriosis specialist in Melbourne, Dr. Alex Polyakov.
 The anticipation of recurrent pain or discomfort each month may also lead to feelings of anxiety, stress and depression.
 It is important to acknowledge these emotional difficulties that may arise from endometriosis.

 What are the related disorders that occur with endometriosis?